 2015 Rwanda 3 Ounce Pave Crystal WWF Giant Panda Silver Coin Set

-A spectacular first release and a guaranteed immediate sellout from the mint.
 This gorgeous Rwanda Giant Panda design is adorned with 311 Czech Pave Stones which give the Panda a 3D depth effect.
 This is a 3 troy ounce .999 pure coin issued from the Republic of Rwanda and has a very limited production of 999 pieces.

 "Pave setting" is a setting technique for small gem stones in which the stones are set so closely together that no metal shows.
 A pave surface appears to be paved with gem stones.